2022 VW Golf R Estate spotted: price, specs and release date

 2021 VW Golf R Estate engines and driving

-The new VW Golf R Estate will come with a 2.0-litre turbocharged four-cylinder engine that it’ll share with the recently revealed Audi S3.
-In the S3, this engine produces 310hp and 400Nm of torque.
-That’s 10hp more than the old Golf R Estate managed, and exactly the same amount of torque.
+The new Volkswagen Golf R Estate will come with the same 2.0-litre turbocharged four-cylinder engine as the hatchback, producing 320hp and 420Nm of torque.
+That’s 20hp more than the old Golf R Estate managed, and a 20Nm increase in torque.

 2021 VW Golf R Estate interior

-Spyshots of the standard VW Golf R being tested show us what to expect from the upcoming Golf R Estate’s cabin.
+With the Volkswagen Golf R hatchback already revealed, you have a clear idea of what to expect from the estate when it arrives later in 2021.
 The minimalist, button-free dashboard, pared-back centre console and two large digital displays are carried over from the standard VW Golf, but the more supportive sports seats are exclusive to the upcoming R model.

 2021 VW Golf R Estate price and release date

 The new VW Golf R Estate is expected to be officially unveiled later this year, and should go on sale before the end of 2021.
 Prices are still some way from being confirmed – but, using the normal VW Golf Estate for reference, the Golf R Estate will likely cost from around £41,000, which is a bit more than the £39,270 Golf R hatchback.

 You’ll almost certainly be able to get the Golf R Estate with the hatchback’s optional £2,000 performance pack.
 This brings a larger rear spoiler, 19-inch alloy wheels, an increased top speed of 168mph, plus ‘Drift’ and ‘Special’ driving modes — the latter of which is designed to help the VW Golf R at the Nurburgring race track in Germany.